 Have these changed?
 Are they longer or shorter?
 This will have a huge impact on the timings of when you advertise.
 It may also have longer-term implications for pack size and the NPD cycle in order to capture all opportunities on offer.

 Can you satisfy demand?
-Supply chain issues which mean you cannot meet demand can be problematic, but there is a long-term damage to brand equity by reducing advertising.
+Supply chain issues which mean you cannot meet demand can be problematic, but there is long-term damage to brand equity by reducing advertising.
 A careful messaging approach will be needed to strike the right balance.

 As shoppers seek to comply with guidelines and avoid crowds there have been changes to where they shop.
-Shopping locally has become more popular along with online and click & collect services have seen double, sometimes triple, digit increases in sales across Europe.
-These factors could impact how you advertise or you might change your digital, mobile and OOH (Out of Home) balance to take advantage of specific circumstances.
+Shopping locally has become more popular online and click & collect services have seen double, sometimes triple, digit increases in sales across Europe.
+These factors could impact how you advertise or you might change your digital, mobile, and OOH (Out of Home) balance to take advantage of specific circumstances.

 Are creatives, channels and stakeholders primed and ready to go?
 Can you take advantage if you see an opportunity in the market?